NBISweden/NanoSeq/README.md

 - `normal_method`: was the normal sample sequenced with the NanoSeq protocol or conventionally?
 Options are `duplex` or `standard`.

+## Running on a cluster

+- An example `sbatch` script is found at `helper_scripts/sbatch-template.sh`
+- Clone the repository to your cluster and edit this script with the local path to the repo, your pixi command, and your hours billing account for SLURM executuion
+- Note that some clusters do not allow for personal `Apptainer` installations, thus use `pixi run` rather than `pixi run -e apptainer` in that case
+- Submit with `bash helper_scripts/sbatch-template.sh`

 ## Workflow overview

 The workflow performs preprocessing & NanoSeq analysis of duplex sequencing data, see the image below for the process overview.